 Track, Evaluate, Adjust

 Be sure to track how your revenue is changing over time.
 Scaling your business is a substantial investment, so you need your revenue to be increasing commensurately.
-Similarly, you also want to be increasing customer retention and acquisition.
+Similarly, you also want to increase customer retention and acquisition.
 As you assess your scaling strategy and its results, you can find ways to tweak your plan so you achieve your scaling goals.

 Final Thoughts on Scaling Your ecommerce Business

-Keep in mind that these are not the only things you need to do in order to scale your ecommerce business.
+Keep in mind that these are not the only things you need to do to scale your ecommerce business.
 However, these are some of the most important things to consider to ensure you scale your ecommerce business the right way.

-While it takes a lot of work and investment, if you put the right systems in place now to help you reach your future goals, you will be well on your way to create the type of business you want.
+While it takes a lot of work and investment, if you put the right systems in place now to help you reach your future goals, you will be well on your way to creating the type of business you want.
 Keep the momentum going to drive more sales and free up your time by automating or outsourcing things like picking, packing and shipping.

 Every business is different, but to scale your business you will need to be able to adapt to your target audience and make changes when needed.
 Building an e-commerce brand can seem like an uphill battle, but as long as you’re continuing to generate traffic and converting to sales, you’re doing a great job.